Merubokkusu/Discord-S.C.U.M/readme.md

 [![PyPI version](https://badge.fury.io/py/discum.svg)](https://badge.fury.io/py/discum)

-## Install (installation should be the same on Mac, Ubuntu, and Windows; just make sure you're using python 3.7 or 3.8)
+## Install (installation should be the same on Mac, Linux, and Windows; just make sure you're using python 3.7 or 3.8)
 from PyPI:
 ```python
 pip install discum